-It’s possible to assess your digestive health purely by understanding the signs and symptoms your faecal matter present.
+It’s possible to assess your digestive health purely by understanding the signs and symptoms your faecal matter presents.
 The Bristol stool chart is a fantastic guide to understanding our stool and getting to know how our bowels react to stimuli from our lifestyle and dietary routines.
-The chart uses seven different classification/groups and images to categorize the health of our bowel movements.
+The chart uses seven different classifications/groups and images to categorize the health of our bowel movements.

 Types of stools

 Ideally, we want to easily pass a brown-coloured type 4 bowel motion without any strain to the body, with a feeling of full evacuation afterwards.
 Bacterial imbalances and misalignment of the colon may be causations of incomplete evacuations and further investigations are important to assist with these issues.

 Healthy transit time can range from 12-24 hours; anything less may indicate a lack of absorption of vital nutrients from the foods we eat.
 On the other hand, longer transit time can increase potential toxic build-up within the colon.
 Constipation (type 1-2) can arise for a number of reasons including dehydration, diet, bowel flora, food sensitivities, and some medications.
 Cracks in the stool highlight the level of dehydration also.
 Diarrhoea (type 5-7) can be a result of factors including antibiotic use, food sensitivities, viral infections, and chronic inflammatory bowel conditions.
 Diarrhoea can cause micro trauma to the mucosa of the digestive tract, creating inflammation and malabsorption of micronutrients and macronutrients.